-1. There shall be a Committee of Management for the Natural Sciences Tripos, which shall be responsible, in consultation with the Faculty Boards and other authorities concerned, for co-ordinating the administration of the Natural Sciences Tripos.

-- 2. The Committee of Management shall consist of: - (a) two persons appointed by the General Board, one on the nomination of the Council of the School of the Biological Sciences, and one on the nomination of the Council of the School of the Physical Sciences; - (b) eleven persons appointed by the General Board, four on the nomination of the Council of the School of the Physical Sciences in consultation with the Faculty Boards of Earth Sciences and Geography, Mathematics, and Physics and Chemistry, four on the nomination of the Faculty Board of Biology, one on the nomination of the Board of History and Philosophy of Science, one on the nomination of the Faculty Board of Computer Science and Technology, and one on the nomination of the Chemical Engineering and Biotechnology Syndicate; - (c) the Chairs of Examiners for the Natural Sciences Tripos for the current academical year; - (d) two registered students appointed by the Committee of Management from among those students who are candidates for any Part of the Natural Sciences Tripos; - (e) not more than three persons co-opted by the Committee, provided that it shall not be obligatory for the Committee to co-opt any person or persons.
+- 1. There shall be a Committee of Management for the Natural Sciences Tripos, which shall be responsible, in consultation with the Faculty Boards and other authorities concerned, for co-ordinating the administration of the Natural Sciences Tripos. - 2.
+The Committee of Management shall consist of: - (a) two persons appointed by the General Board, one on the nomination of the Council of the School of the Biological Sciences, and one on the nomination of the Council of the School of the Physical Sciences; - (b) eleven persons appointed by the General Board, four on the nomination of the Council of the School of the Physical Sciences in consultation with the Faculty Boards of Earth Sciences and Geography, Mathematics, and Physics and Chemistry, five on the nomination of the Faculty Board of Biology, one on the nomination of the Board of History and Philosophy of Science, and one on the nomination of the Chemical Engineering and Biotechnology Syndicate; - (c) the Chairs of Examiners for the Natural Sciences Tripos for the current academic year; - (d) two registered students appointed by the Committee of Management from among those students who are candidates for any Part of the Natural Sciences Tripos; - (e) not more than three persons co-opted by the Committee, provided that it shall not be obligatory for the Committee to co-opt any person or persons.